PFAS-free pans (other than stainless steel): healthy and effective alternatives for everyday cooking

 • Requires seasoning

-Ideal for: searing meats, making pancakes, cooking over high heat
+Ideal for: searing meats, making crêpes, cooking at high heat

 ⚠️ Beware of false friends

-Some so-called "ceramic" pans are actually coated with a coating that still contains PFAS or other problematic substances.
-But some brands offer real natural ceramic , without PFAS, nanoparticles, or heavy metals.
+Some so-called "ceramic" pans are actually covered with a coating that still contains PFAS or other problematic substances.
+But some brands offer true natural ceramic, without PFAS, nanoparticles, or heavy metals.

 • Smooth and aesthetic surface